dreignier/playground-qZqn74B4/part17/statement.md

-If you want to learn more about javascript promises, you can follow these links:
+If you want to learn more about JavaScript promises, you can follow these links:

 * [MDN Promise documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
 * [The q library](https://github.com/kriskowal/q)